modestcoin/Modestcoin-Documentation.md/build-modestcoin-ubuntu18.md

 $ sudo apt-get install autoconf libtool pkg-config libboost-all-dev libssl-dev libprotobuf-dev protobuf-compiler libevent-dev libqt4-dev libcanberra-gtk-module libdb++-dev

+(for ubuntu 19 and higher replace libqt4-dev with qt5*-dev in the above command)

 ### Step 2: Install BerkeleyDB using the below commands (If not already Installed)#